MarieLynneBlock/Nanodegree-FrontEndWebDevelopment/README.md

 ### Course Layout

 #### 1. Web Foundations
     1.01 Nanodegree Orientation A
+            001. Welcome to your Front-End Nanodegree
+            002. A Bief History of The Web
+            003. The Web Never Breaks
+            004. Problem Solving Strategies
     1.02 Career Services Available to You
     1.03 Learning Online & Getting Help
     1.04 HTML Syntax
     1.05 HTML Syntax Problem Set